Things to do in Zermatt, Switzerland

 Zermatt's ski areas

 Zermatt has three principal skiing areas, all on the east side of the valley.
 The first descends from the 3,103 metre Rothorn.
-The second descends from the spur which includes the 3,400 metre Stockhorn and Gornergrat.
-The third descends from the 3,820 metre Klein Matterhorn cablecar station.
+The second from the spur which includes the 3,400 metre Stockhorn and Gornergrat.
+The last from the 3,820 metre Klein Matterhorn cablecar station.

 The height of the Klein Matterhorn, the world's highest cable car station, means that excellent snow conditions prevail until early May and that skiing is possible all year round.